Ryo-samuraiJP/Ryo-samuraiJP/README.md

 </h1>

 <!-- SUB INTRO -->
-<h3 align="center">A passionate Full-Stack Developer from Japan living in Canada</h3>
+<h3 align="center">A passionate Full-Stack Developer from Japan living in Canada🍁</h3>
 <a href="https://visitcount.itsvg.in">
   <img src="https://visitcount.itsvg.in/api?id=Ryo-samurai6340&label=Profile%20Views&color=1&icon=5&pretty=true"/>
 </a>
 <br/><br/>

 - 🗣️ You can call me **Rio!**
-- 🎓 **Latest CS Graduate** from Thompson Rivers University in BC, Canada🍁
+- 🎓 **Latest CS Graduate** from Thompson Rivers University in BC, Canada
 - 💼 Actively looking for **Full-Time** or **Intern Tech Roles**
 - 🌱 Continuous learner with **React**
 - 🆙 Eager to improve my **Full-Stack Skills to Fulfill My Decade-Planned Goals!**